PLACES TO GO

 Skye has a reputation as the "Foodie island" and it is easy to see why!

-We are spoilt with the Loch Bay Restaurant just a few minutes away here in Waternish, Edinbane Lodge and The Three Chimneys (around 25 minutes drive) in Colbost.
+We are spoilt with the Loch Bay Restaurant just a few minutes away here in Waternish, Edinbane Lodge is a 15 minute drive and The Three Chimneys (25 minutes drive) in Colbost.
 (Advance booking for both of these restaurants is absolutely necessary.)

-In addition there are great Inns such as the Edinbane Inn or the Old Inn in Carbost or of course our local Stein Inn for something more relaxed.
+In addition there are great Inns such as the Edinbane Inn or the Old Inn in Carbost or of course our local Stein Inn for something more relaxed (now reopened as of 29 April 2021)

 The Old School Restaurant in Dunvegan also offers a good range of dishes.